abhas9/35f60748a89da6501ffbc381bd32e807/README.md

 # Features
 * URL is md5('happy birthday praachi - abhas')
-* Images were traced by hand & then colored with cryons
+* Images were traced by hand & then colored with crayons
 * Dots, Bunny & Duck have special significance

 # Bugs